OptyWine/LeanNuker/README.md

 # LeanNuker by †⸸Ｐ６８０👁

 🔥 **LeanNuker** - A fast, raw Go tool to mess with Discord servers.
 Create channels, roles, ban members, or rename servers.
-Built for speed, no fluff. **Educational use only**.
-Don't be dumb, this can get you banned or worse. 😈
+Built for speed, no fluff. 😈

 ## Setup
-- **Go**: Install Go 1.20+.
+- **Go**: Install Go 1.20+ (No Need More).
 - **Token**: Grab a Discord bot token from https://discord.com/developers.
 - **Guild ID**: Get your server’s ID (right-click server > Copy ID).
 - **Run**: Download [`LeanNuker.exe`](https://github.com/OptyWine/LeanNuker/releases/download/1.0.0/LeanNuker.exe) and Run it.
 Enter token and guild ID when prompted.